AdaCore/xmlada/docs/schema.rst

 It also means that even if you are using SAX, and not DOM, you still have access to the validation features.

-Validating a XML document while parsing it is basically done the same as when using SAX itself.
+Validating an XML document while parsing it is basically done the same as when using SAX itself.
 Instead of inheriting from `Sax.Readers.Reader`, your tagged type must inherit from `Schema.Readers.Validating_Reader`.